Smart Mechatronics

 Our References

-Together with the EZRT of Fraunhofer IIS, we have realized an XXL tower CT that is still unique in the world today.
+Together with the EZRT at Fraunhofer IIS, we have realized an XXL CT in tower design that is unique in the world to date.
 The system was put into operation in 2013 and enables the detailed imaging of very large objects.
-It works by placing the object to be examined on a heavy-duty turntable and capturing it layer by layer from numerous viewing angles using an X-ray beam projected between the radiation source and detector.
-Over the years, the system has been used to X-ray a wide variety of vehicles and even smaller aircraft and helicopters and convert them into 3D measurement data.
-The use of high X-ray energies in combination with the high-precision positioning of the test object enables particularly good differentiation of different densities with a spatial resolution in the sub-millimeter range.
-This allows the precise analysis of complex geometries, different material properties and defects present in components.
+Its mode of operation is based on the placement of the object to be examined on a Sheavy-duty turntable and the layer-by-layer detection from numerous viewing angles by means of a projected between the radiation source and detector.X-ray beam projected between the radiation source and the detector.
+Over the years, the system has already various vehicles and even smaller airplanes and helicopters and into 3D measurement data.
+Dhe use of high X-ray energies enables in combination with the high-precision positioning of the test object a particularly good differentiation of different densities with a spatial resolution in the submillimeterbmillimeter range.
+Dhis allows the precise analysis of complex geometries, different material properties and defects present in components.

 In collaboration with the Fraunhofer IIS and the Fraunhofer Institute for Industrial Mathematics (Fraunhofer ITWM), we are developing the XXL Gantry CT Gulliver for the TU Kaiserslautern.
-The system, which has an integrated hydraulic load test bench, can be used to examine components and supporting structures in their actual dimensions under static and dynamic loads.
+The system, which has an integrated hydraulic load test stand, can be used to examine components and supporting structures in their actual dimensions under static and dynamic loads.

 During the experiments, the CT scanner moves over a horizontal distance of up to three meters and rotates by up to 210° around the object to be examined.
 By using high X-ray energies in combination with state-of-the-art evaluation methods, even the tiniest defects in test objects can be detected and displayed in the 3D model.
 The focus here is on concrete structures that can only be examined non-destructively on a model scale using conventional testing facilities and analysis methods.